Siphon880gh/ga4-nodejs-backend/context-api.md

 ### User Isolation
 - **Separate Authentication**: Each user has independent OAuth2 tokens
-- **Separate Site Data**: Each user has independent site selections
+- **Separate Property Data**: Each user has independent property selections
 - **Database Isolation**: User data completely isolated by user_id
 - **Session Tracking**: Sessions tracked and can be revoked